-Recent reports, a tribute to NIO over 300 patents, that should guarantee the company a steady growth in the upcoming year, if employed properly.
+Recent reports, a tribute to NIO over 300 patents, should guarantee the company a steady growth in the upcoming year if employed properly.

-The channels that NIO uses to reach to those customers need to be high-quality and modern enough.
+The channels that NIO uses to reach those customers need to be high-quality and modern enough.

 Apart from the well-built website, the company uses Service Centers and Battery Swap Station as fixed marketing premises.
 Moreover, inside the NIO houses, there’s a space to spend time with other users or friends, making the brand feel even more exclusive.

-The Formula E Championship also provides an incredible marketing, where NIO races against other electric car firms.
-While the team isn’t having impressive results on the competition, the popularity and the R&D innovations make participating in the races an investment and not a liability.
+The Formula E Championship also provides incredible marketing, where NIO races against other electric car firms.
+While the team isn’t having impressive results in the competition, the popularity and the R&D innovations make participating in the races an investment and not a liability.

-While the revenues are mainly composed by the sale of cars and lateral services associated, NIO has a broad cost structure.
+While the revenues are mainly composed of the sale of cars and lateral services associated, NIO has a broad cost structure.

-Costs comprehend: offices, research centres, more than 4,000 employees and mobile recharging trucks and battery swap stations.
+Costs comprehend: offices, research centers, more than 4,000 employees, and mobile recharging trucks and battery swap stations.
 Software and hardware development also absorb an enormous quantity of cash, with some investment always needed to pursue international expansion.

 Competitors and threats

-And since a 45% share of the global demand of these vehicles comes from Mainland China, the internal Chinese market for these cars is surging, day by day.
+And since a 45% share of the global demand for these vehicles comes from Mainland China, the internal Chinese market for these cars is surging, day by day.

 For this reason, many companies jumped in the race by attempting to manufacture and sell their vehicles.
-The breakneck expansion alarmed the Chinese government, that, in return, cut in half the financial incentives on EV purchases in 2018.
+The breakneck expansion alarmed the Chinese government, which in return cut in half the financial incentives on EV purchases in 2018.
 By doing this, a series of crashes among the weakest companies followed.

 Tesla’s SUV Model X is at the moment the biggest threat for NIO’s expansion also in Mainland China.